 - 2. Thinkers such as Crouch, Castells, Mair, and Zolo have suggested ours is an age of "post-politics" or "post-democracy".
 Critically discuss these ideas. - 3.
-Identity today is "inherently fragmented, multiple and transient" (Bendle, 2002).
-Discuss. - 4.
+Critically discuss post-modern notions about contemporary changes to identity. - 4.
 Numerous commentators have assessed the present period as one of resurgent "tribalism".
 Assess such arguments with reference to either ethnicity, or nationalism, or religious identity. - 5.
 "Status-groups ... are blurred collective representations of classes" (Wallerstein, 1991).
 Discuss. - 6.
 Write a critical essay on the development of social movement theory. - 7.
 Drawing on concepts from social movement theory, write an essay on a social movement. - 8.
 Develop your own topic in consultation with your lecturer.